Shanghai Pudong Airport APM

 Shanghai Pudong Airport APM is an automated people mover in the Pudong International Airport.
 In the initial phase, there are two lines, each connecting a terminal building and a satellite hall.
 The two lines are planned to be connected after the completion of Terminal 3 in the future.
-The system uses Type A (Chinese: :zh:A型车) metro trains, currently in a 4-car configuration, with conditions reserved for a 5-car configuration across the fleet.
+The system uses Class A stocks, currently in a 4-car configuration, with conditions reserved for a 5-car configuration across the fleet.

 Route

 The east line of the APM starts from Terminal 2 to S2 Satellite Hall, and extends to the T3 terminal station in the long term.
 They are all platforms on one island side on the first basement level.
 The main line is 2.16 km long (the operating section is 1652 m long).
 The west link (S2-vehicle base) is 2 km.

 The APM West Line starts from Terminal 1 to S1 Satellite Hall, and extends to the T3 terminal station in the long-term.
 They are all platforms on the one-island side of the basement level.
 The main line is 2.37 km long (the operating section is 1861 m long) to the east.
 The tie line (S1-T3) is 713.22 m.

 Both S1 and S2 are connected together and are since the opening in September 2019 connected by a 7.8 km underground automated people mover to the current T1 and T2 terminals operated by Shanghai Keolis for 20 years, including the East Line and the West Line.